Skip to contents

 glm_weightit() is essentially a wrapper for glm() that optionally computes a coefficient variance matrix that can be adjusted to account for estimation of the weights if a weightit or weightitMSM object is supplied to the weightit argument.
 When no argument is supplied to weightit or there is no "Mparts" attribute in the supplied object, the default variance matrix returned will be the "HC0" sandwich variance matrix, which is robust to misspecification of the outcome family (including heteroscedasticity).
 Otherwise, the default variance matrix uses M-estimation to additionally adjust for estimation of the weights.
 When possible, this often yields smaller (and more accurate) standard errors.
 See the individual methods pages to see whether and when an "Mparts" attribute is included in the supplied object.
 To request that a variance matrix be computed that doesn't account for estimation of the weights even when a compatible weightit object is supplied, set vcov = "HC0", which treats the weights as fixed.

 Bootstrapping can also be used to compute the coefficient variance matrix; when vcov = "BS" or vcov = "FWB", which implement the traditional resampling-based and fractional weighted bootstrap, respectively, the entire process of estimating the weights and fitting the outcome model is repeated in bootstrap samples (if a weightit object is supplied).
 This accounts for estimation of the weights and can be used with any weighting method.
 It is important to set a seed using set.seed() to ensure replicability of the results.
 The fractional weighted bootstrap is more reliable but requires the weighting method to accept sampling weights (which most do, and you'll get an error if it doesn't).
-Setting vcov = "FWB" and supplying fwb.args = list(wtype = "multinom") also performs the resampling-based bootstrap but with the additional features fwb provides (e.g., a progress and parallelization) at the expense of needing to have fwb installed.
+Setting vcov = "FWB" and supplying fwb.args = list(wtype = "multinom") also performs the resampling-based bootstrap but with the additional features fwb provides (e.g., a progress bar and parallelization) at the expense of needing to have fwb installed.

 Functions in the sandwich package can be to compute standard errors after fitting, regardless of how vcov was specified, though these will ignore estimation of the weights, if any.
 When no adjustment is done for estimation of the weights (i.e., because no weightit argument was supplied or there was no "Mparts" component in the supplied object), the default variance matrix produced by glm_weightit() should align with that from sandwich::vcovHC(. type = "HC0") or sandwich::vcovCL(., type = "HC0", cluster = cluster) when cluster is supplied.
+Not all types are available for all models.

 See also

-lm() and glm() for fitting generalized linear models without adjusting standard errors for estimation of the weights.
+lm() and glm() for fitting generalized linear models without adjusting standard errors for estimation of the weights. survival::coxph() for fitting Cox proportional hazards models without adjusting standard errors for estimation of the weights.

 Examples